soujatyaroy-web/url-shortener/README.md

 **Link Generation Latency**: The time it takes to generate and display back a short link on submit of of long url.
 **Redirection Latency**: The time it takes to map a short link to a long URL

+## High Level Functional Requirements
+**URL Length & Input Capacity** _(Must-have)_: The system can easily accept and process exceptionally long web addresses(up to 2,048 characters).
+**URL Validation** _(Must-have)_: The system checks incoming links to make sure they are rightly formatted and valid.
+**URL Shortening** _(Must-have)_: The system creates short, reliable web links that never overlap or overwrite each other.
+**URL Redirection** _(Must-have)_: The system can redirect the short url to the actual destination.
+**Usage Analytics** _(Could-have_): The system should be able top track the number of page views & click-through rate.

 ## Out of Scope
 **User Authentication & Session Management**: No multi-tenant user accounts, login flows, or secure cookie sessions will be introduced in this phase.
 **Link Expiration & Automatic Cleanup Automation**: Granular cron-job deletion of expired links or database table vacuums are omitted from this current core iteration.
 **Custom Branded Domains**: Users cannot put up their own domains.
 Everything goes through a mock base domain.
 **Deep User Dashboard**: No complex frontend visualization engine, charts, or geographic maps in this initial version.